lupyuen/lupyuen.github.io/src/expander.md

 All __23 GPIOs__ on PineDio Stack BL604 are wired up...

 -   [__"PineDio Stack GPIO Assignment"__](https://lupyuen.github.io/articles/pinedio2#appendix-gpio-assignment)

+And we need easy access to all GPIOs as our devs create __NuttX Drivers and Apps__ for PineDio Stack.

 _NuttX can't handle 23 GPIOs?_